walmartlabs/concord-website/docs/getting-started/processes.md

 ## Project File

-A payload archive can contain a project file: `.concord.yml`.
+A payload archive can contain the Concord file `concord.yml`.
 This file will be loaded first and can contain process and flow definitions, input variables and profiles: